disungatullina/MinBackProp/toy_examples/README.md

 Formulas for IFT calculated with ```R_4p.mw``` and Maple software.

-## Fundamental matrix estimation with an outlier
+## Fundamental Matrix Estimation with an Outlier
 To start optimization run
 ```bash
 python estimate_fundamental.py --ift --ddn --autograd --plot